-Qualified Opinion
+Opinion

-We have audited the financial statements of Cigniti Technologies (NZ) Limited (the Company), which comprise the statement of financial position as at 31 March 2018, and the statement of profit and loss, statement of changes in equity and statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Cigniti Technologies (NZ) Limited, which comprise the statement of financial position as at 30 January, 2019, and the statement of profit and loss, statements of changes in equity and cash flow for the period then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the effects of the matters described in the basis for Qualified Opinion paragraph the accompanying financial statements of Cigniti Technologies (NZ) Limited are prepared, in all material respects, in accordance with New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS RDR) and International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements are prepared, in all material respects, in accordance with New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS RDR) and International Financial Reporting Standards (IFRS).

-Basis for Qualified Opinion
+Basis for Opinion